MarkGravestock/RockPaperScissorsKata/ReadMe.md

 - Does having 2 won methods make API harder to use.
 How about completedGame.winner().equals(Competitor.PLAYER) or completedGame.isWinner(Competitor.PLAYER) ?

 - Note the weird user story and contrived SO THAT.

+- I need to consider applying TPP principles to my API (https://8thlight.com/blog/micah-martin/2012/11/17/transformation-priority-premise-applied.html)
+    - Constant -> Scalar e.g. playerChoosesRock() -> playerChooses(Choice.ROCK).
+Which is suggested by the refactor to remove duplication (algorithmic)
+    - Also refactors there can be an opposite e.g. introduce variable <-> inline